 Down the street from where you are… So, I’m here in sunny San Francisco, but down the street from Boston, in Cambridge, at MIT, in the mid-nineties, there was a lot of talk about “learning organizations.”
 I don’t know if you remember this.

 Michael Krigsman: Sure, yes.

-James Cham: And, “learning organizations” was always kind of a lie, right?
-Because, organizations don’t learn.
+James Cham: And, learning organizations was always kind of a lie.
+Right?
+Because organizations don’t learn.
 People learn.
-“Learning organizations,” sort of pool together … People pull together some set of insights, right?
+Organizations sort of pool together some sets of… People pull together some set of insights, right?
 And then, if they’re good, they remember those insights.
-If they’re better, they might even write down those insights, and if they’re best, they might change the organized in some way either related to [getting] organized, or in specific business rules that are captured so that they can remember those insights.
+If they’re better, they might even write down those insights.
+And if they’re best, they might change the organization in some way, either in the way it’s organized, or in specific business rules that are captured so that they can remember those insights.

-And so, the idea … That’s the exciting future, but I will not claim that I’ve got a … I don’t know.
-I would have stayed an [...] consultant if I try to claim to you that I had a systematic way to get there.
+And so, that’s the exciting future, but I will not claim that I’ve got a … I don’t know.
+I would have stayed a management consultant if I were to try to claim to you that I had a systematic way to get there.

 Michael Krigsman: So, right now, organizations that are … What advice do you have for organizations that are looking at AI, and how do you assess the state of adoption?
 I’m assuming that given that you’re investing in companies, machine intelligence companies, you must have a real interest in the uptake and adoption of AI in the enterprise; and in the consumer world as well.